Spontaneous suppression of inverse energy cascade in instability-driven 2D turbulence: Abstract

 \section{Abstract}

 Instabilities of fluid flows often generate turbulence.
 Using extensive direct numerical simulations, we study two-dimensional turbulence driven by a wavenumber-localised instability superposed on stochastic forcing, in contrast to previous studies of state-independent forcing.
-As the instability growth rate increases, the system undergoes two transitions.
-For growth rates below a first threshold, a regular large-scale vortex condensate forms.
-Above this first threshold, shielded vortices (SVs) emerge and coexist with the condensate.
-At a second, larger value of the growth rate, the condensate breaks down, and a gas of weakly interacting vortices with broken symmetry spontaneously emerges, characterised by preponderance of vortices of one sign only and suppressed inverse energy cascade.
-The number density of SVs in this broken symmetry state slowly increases via a random nucleation process.
+As the contribution of the instability forcing, measured by a parameter $\gamma$, increases, the system undergoes two transitions.
+For $\gamma$ below a first threshold, a regular large-scale vortex condensate forms.
+Above this threshold, shielded vortices (SVs) emerge within the condensate.
+At a second, larger value of $\gamma$, the condensate breaks down, and a gas of weakly interacting vortices with broken symmetry spontaneously emerges, characterised by preponderance of vortices of one sign only and suppressed inverse energy cascade.
+The latter transition is shown to depend on the damping mechanism.
+The number density of SVs in the broken symmetry state slowly increases via a random nucleation process.
 Bistability is observed between the condensate and mixed SV-condensate states.
 Our findings provide new evidence for a strong dependence of two-dimensional turbulence phenomenology on the forcing.